 When I started college, I left my hometown in the suburbs of Denver and went to school in a new city and state where I knew no one.
 Over the four years of my undergraduate experience I discovered true academic passions, made wonderful friends, and had my first of many experiences traveling the world.
-I have a broad range of passions, from academic interests in human rights and social justice to a whole set of non-academic pursuits, from attending concerts to bookbinding to rock climbing to creative writing.
+I have a broad range of passions, from academic interests in social justice and education in prisons to a whole set of non-academic pursuits, from attending concerts to bookbinding to rock climbing to creative writing.

 I share a good amount of personal stories in this blog, so I hope you'll get to know me a bit as time goes on.
 I write about how important it was for me to first take to the road as an international traveler, and some of the very real challenges I faced as well.
 I use my life and experiences as an illustration of my advice.
 My experiences are unique to me, but the lessons learned apply to many in making the very best of college.

 The Mitchell Scholarship provides full funding for a one-year Master's degree in Ireland or Northern Ireland for up to twelve American scholars each year.
 I was deeply honored to be chosen as a Mitchel Scholar, and pursuing an LLM in International Human Rights Law at Queen's and NUIG was a fabulous experience.